Alternate Paladin

 • When a creature misses you with a melee attack, you can force it to repeat its attack against another creature of your choice within the normal range of that attack.

-This transformation ends early if you become unconscious or you use a bonus action to end it.
-Once you transform, you must finish a long rest before you can do so again.
-If you have no uses, you can expend a 5th-level spell slot to use it again.
+This transformation lasts for 1 minute.
+It ends early if you become Unconscious or use a bonus action to end it.
+You can transform once per long rest at no cost, after which, you must expend a 5th-level spell slot to transform again.

 Blackguard

 Paladins who swear this dark vow devote themselves fully to the advance of evil.
-Whether they are in league with powerful fiends and undead or work alone, Blackguards are known for their cruelty, hatred of all things beautiful, and willingness to sacrifice anything or anyone to achieve their sinister goals.
+Whether they are in league with powerful Fiends, Undead, or work alone, Blackguards are known for their cruelty, hatred of all things beautiful, and willingness to sacrifice anything or anyone to achieve their vile goals.

 Blackguard Spells

 You learn certain spells at the Paladin levels as noted in the table below.
-They don't count against your total number of Spells Known and cannot be switched upon gaining a level.
+They do not count against your total number of Spells Known and cannot be switched upon gaining a level:

 Paladin Level Spells